 In my point of view cortinas are as important as the music you play in tandas.
 With the right kind of cortinas you can combine different styles, create contrasts and certain atmospheres, and make the flow of the evening as smooth as possible.
 Usually something rhythmical to keep the feet moving, but can be also something more lyrical when it´s needed.
 I often use swing, rock n´roll, all kind of latin, jazz and world music, but I also always like to explore something new and exciting.
 The length of the cortinas depends on the situation.
-Usually between 30-60sec.
+Usually between 30-60 seconds.
 I tend to play longer cortinas when the floor is crowded, or after high tempo tandas, so the dancers have some time to catch a breath and get off the floor.
-Sometimes I also play longer cortinas when I see that people likes to dance them.
+Sometimes I also play longer cortinas when I see that people like to dance them.
 I go with the flow, and adapt to every situation.
 It´s all about maintaining the atmosphere and keeping the flow of the evening as smooth as possible.

-Is your playlist system always the same, or do you adjust it.
+Is your playlist system always the same, or do you adjust it?
 When and why?

 Always different!
-I do normally use the regular tanda rotation with cortinas, but adapting to every situation when it´s needed.
+I do normally use the regular tanda rotation with cortinas, but adapt to every situation when it´s needed.
 I never make my playlists in advance, and never use the same playlist twice.
 Every night is different.
 I decide on the spot.
 It´s important to observe the dancers and the general mood, adapt to every situation and make the flow of the evening as smooth as possible, and be versatile with your music selection.

 Do you take any special requests during the milonga?